 By default, what you do online is unencrypted.
 This isn’t necessarily a problem for most users.
 For example, if you live in Europe, GDPR laws now protect your privacy in some fairly advanced ways.
 At the same time, it’s important to remember there are plenty of bad people and organizations on the Internet.
 Direct cyber crime alone cost the world over $600 billion last year.
 With that in mind, it’s worth protecting what you do from third parties, including governments and ISPs, when possible.

 It’s also worth remembering that a VPN can do a whole lot more than just protect your data.
 It can also help you overcome censorship blocks, access the free Internet, and spoof IPs from anywhere in the world – even when you’re traveling or living in a country with strict censorship laws.
 VPNs are becoming an increasingly common cybersecurity tool employed by power users and newbies alike to bolster their privacy online.

 Definition: What does a VPN hide?

-A VPN can hide most of what you do online.
+A VPN (virtual private network) can hide most of what you do online.
 This includes everything you do in your browser: the search terms you look up on Google and elsewhere, the URLs you key in, etc. It also hides the files you download, the websites you visit, and anything you may choose to stream.
 Moving on, a VPN also works to hide what you do when playing video games, using social media, and interacting with standalone apps.
 In short, a VPN makes it difficult or impossible to trace what you do back to you.
 Here’s two main ways how:

 RELATED READING: How to Pretend to Be in a Different Country with a VPN